What’s the lowdown?

-In people experiencing PMS or PMDD, serotonin drops as oestrogen drops at the end of the luteal phase of the menstrual cycle.
+In people experiencing PMS or PMDD, serotonin drops as oestrogen drops at the end of the luteal phase of the menstrual cycle just before your period starts.
 Some scientists think, then, that this reduction in serotonin can impact your mood and be responsible for the emotional symptoms of PMS and PMDD.

 It is also thought that women with major depression are more susceptible to PMDD than those who have moderate or no depression.

 Essentially, we still don’t have a definitive answer as to why PMS and PMDD occur.
 Oestrogen, progesterone and serotonin are all thought to play a role, but it is difficult to tease apart the effects of each.

 For some, yes.
 Research has found that newer types of combined contraceptive pill, which contain drospirenone, can improve PMS symptoms.
 For those suffering with PMDD, the research is encouraging, and suggests it could help in some cases.

 This type of pill may be the first treatment most people who menstruate are offered when they see their doctor about PMS or PMDD, and they may be advised to take it continuously to improve symptom management.